dotnet/AspNetCore.Docs/aspnetcore/blazor/get-started.md

    6\.
 Press **F5** to run the app.

    > [!NOTE]
    > If you installed the Blazor Visual Studio extension for a prior preview release of ASP.NET Core Blazor (Preview 6 or earlier), you can uninstall the extension at Preview 7.
-Installing the Blazor templates on the command-line is now sufficient to surface the templates in Visual Studio.
+Installing the Blazor templates in a command shell is now sufficient to surface the templates in Visual Studio.

    # [Visual Studio Code](#tab/visual-studio-code)